-In the 2018 autumn season, the stable cafe Tallikahvio and the Savottakämppä logging cabin in Peurakaltio are open to the overnighters from August 28th.
-In this autumn we are closing on Oktober 2nd.
+In the 2019 spring season, the stable cafe Tallikahvio and the Savottakämppä logging cabin in Peurakaltio are open from February 12th.
 Get a genuine taste of wilderness by staying overnight in the refurbished Savottakämppä logging cabin, taking a mellow sauna and enjoying a substantial breakfast and delicious lunch at the Wilderness Bed & Breakfast in Peurakaltio.

 For enquiries and accommodation bookings, please call 040-5146655/Riitta.